H0L0theBard/SubredditImageViewer/README.md

 # SubredditImageViewer
-Small website to display images fetched from the reddit api
+A website for viewing images from subreddits that uses Jquery to fetch from the reddit api